Mental Health 101

 What is the difference between a compulsive liar and a pathological liar?

 The terms overlap and are often used interchangeably.
-Many people describe a compulsive liar as someone who lies reflexively out of habit, often about small things, while a pathological liar lies in a more pervasive and elaborate way, sometimes with no clear motive.
-Neither is a formal DSM-5-TR diagnosis.
+A compulsive liar is usually described as someone who lies reflexively out of habit, often about small things, while a pathological liar lies more pervasively and elaborately, sometimes with no clear motive.
+Neither term is a formal DSM-5-TR diagnosis.

 Can a pathological liar change?